AbdeenM/react-native-expo-kit/README.md

                             |--- HomeReducer.js     <========== Contains Home screen reducer
                             |--- HomeScreen.js      <========== Contains the Home screen react component and styling
 ```

-## Features Build-In

-* **Authentication Flow** - Already setup flow of authentication
-* **Theming** - A build-in themeing compatability that utilies Redux, you can change the coloring, set new theme properties in `config/theme/Themes.js`
-* **API Endpoints** - Use this file to make HTTP requests to your server and retrive data, you can get more information in `config/Api.js`
-* **Permissions** - Use this to access/add all [Expo Permissions](https://docs.expo.io/versions/latest/sdk/permissions/), you can get more information in `config/Permisions.js`

 ## Prerequisites